 Once a decision has been made based on the appeal and the documentation provided, the student will be notified of the outcome via NMSU email.

 Students who have had an appeal approved will be required to visit with their Financial Aid Advisor to review their personalized Academic Plan.
 Students must come into the Financial Aid office to sign their Academic Plan by April 1, 2016.
-The Academic Plan Agreement may include the following requirements:
+The Academic Plan may include the following requirements: